Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ### Testing Network Transform

 1. Select **File > Build and Run**.
-1. Stop the player
+1. Stop the player.
-1. Launch the client & server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
+1. Launch the client and server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
 1. After a brief delay, the client and server will spawn.
-1. You should see the player capsule moving in a circle on both the client and the server
+1. You should see the player capsule moving in a circle on both the client and the server.

 <iframe src="https://www.youtube.com/embed/CQN_YUqdPfU?playlist=CQN_YUqdPfU&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>